Dealing With Paradoxes in The Workplace

 While being occupied with the day-to-day operations of your business, you realize you’re no longer paying enough attention to pursuing your vision.
 You suddenly forget about the change you originally set out to create in the industry.
 You forget about the very idea that inspired you’re going into business.
 One gets caught in doing business as usual and forgets about product innovation.
 While satisfying existing customers, you fail to pursue new ones.
 While pursuing new ones, you fail to satisfy existing ones.
 Time and again, you find your business failing in one or more important aspects.
 These are referred to dealing with paradox in business.

-Why Should You Deal with Paradox in the workplace?
+Why should you deal with Paradoxes in the workplace?

 The world of business consists many conflicting roles, expectations and functions.
 It wouldn’t be wrong to say that business is a complex thing consisting of several aspects that are contradictory in nature.
 At one end is the pressure to do whatever you can to keep the business running, and at the other end is the desire to build your business into something great.
 Here lies the paradox of business.
 The bottom-line when it comes to building a business is to focus on the future and the long term.
 This is how great companies build themselves, they don’t only focus on being relevant today, they create the future.
 They dream dreams, nurture ideas, create environments where creativity thrives, they form strategic alliances with others and they constantly seek out great talents to hire.
 They actively allocate their time into activities that helps them to continually remain relevant today, tomorrow and always.